 - 1. Degree and GPA Requirements.
 Except for the Dual Undergraduate/Graduate program applicants (See Student Classifications below), students seeking to enroll in graduate studies must have: - a.
 A 3.0 GPA and, - b.
-A bachelor's degree from a regionally-accredited institution in an appropriate academic field, or - c. a bachelor's degree from a regionally accredited institution in a related field and significant major-specific professional experience, or - d.
-A bachelor's degree from a non-regionally accredited institution in an appropriate or related field and GRE test scores of 475 verbal and 600 quantitative or higher on the old scale for tests administered prior to August 2011 or a combined verbal/quantitative score of 300 for tests administered after August 2011.
+A bachelor's degree from an approved institutionally-accredited university in an appropriate academic field, or - c. a bachelor's degree from an approved institutionally-accredited university in a related field and significant major-specific professional experience, or - d.
+A bachelor's degree from a non-approved institutionally-accredited university in an appropriate or related field and a combined GRE verbal/quantitative score of 300.
 (A GMAT score of 570 or higher may substitute for the GRE at the discretion of the Department Chair, Program Director, or Dean.)
 The scores must not be more than five years old from July 1 of the application year.
 An official copy must be sent to the Graduate School directly from Educational Testing Service.
 Note: GRE scores are considered alongside several other factors during the application review process.
 Admission will not be exclusively decided based on the student's GRE score.